marginaldeer/subtrail/README.md

 # subtrail
 ## Description
-This script is designed to pull down all subdomains for a given domain
+This script is designed to pull down all subdomains from Security Trails for a given domain

 You must specify your api key from: https://securitytrails.com/